 Promotions take many different forms.
 However, even the simplest promotion requires careful planning.
 After all, unless the right stock is available in the right location at the right time, the promotion will be a waste of time.

-In order to maximize the profit opportunity and minimize the risk of waste at the end of the promotion, the planning process must kick off well in advance.
-With the additional complexity created by fresh products’ short product shelf lives, timing really is everything!
+In order to maximise the profit opportunity and minimise the risk of waste at the end of the promotion, the planning process must kick off well in advance.
+With the additional complexity created by short product shelf lives of fresh products, timing really is everything!

 2. Surplus stock will lead to sloppy results

 With all the excitement leading up to a promotion, it is easy to get carried away.
-However, given that the vast majority of excess waste comes from over-ordering in the first place, you must rationally anticipate the promotional uplift in demand.
-Unless the potential increase in demand forecasting is investigated effectively, we risk eroding the value of promotional activity as surplus stock causes unnecessary waste.
+However, given that the vast majority of excess waste comes as a result of over-ordering in the first place, you must rationally anticipate the promotional uplift in demand.
+Unless the potential increase in demand forecasting is investigated effectively, are at risk of eroding the value of promotional activity as surplus stock causes unnecessary waste.

 3. Replenishment is a double-edged sword!

 One of the biggest challenges of today’s trend of extended promotional periods is making sure the shelves remain stocked throughout the event.
 Even if an item sells phenomenally well, if the product sells out on the first day of the promotion, this will be a wasted opportunity unless the items can be replenished quickly and efficiently.
 On the other hand, however, if the stock is replenished too close to the end of the promotion, this too can result in excess and waste.
 As a result, replenishment must be both timely and well aligned with the allocation strategy.